rechsby/FRC-Programming-Guide/src/Java-Fundamentals/course/Functions.md

   System.out.println(name);
 }

-printName("Baebraham"); // Will print "Baebraham" to the screen.
+printName("Baebraham"); // Will call the function printName with the argument "Baebraham"
 ```

 ### Multiple Inputs